 In 2016, Ezinma was approached by Beyonce with an offer to be a part of her all-female band.
 Ezinma accompanied her at the end of her Formation World Tour and in 2018 was part of history when she performed alongside Beyoncé at Coachella.
 This experience was highly transformative for Ezinma.
 She walked away from the band wanting to further discover her own voice.
 In 2020, Ezinma released her debut EP “Classical Bae” under Universal Music Group’s Decca Records.
 That same year, Ezinma’s self-titled documentary about her life’s story (directed by Alison Chernick) premiered at Tribeca Film Festival in partnership with Bulgari.

 When the COVID-19 pandemic hit, Ezinma made a bold move.
 She decided to go back to school and pursue another Master’s degree at Berklee College of Music in Boston.
 While in school, Ezinma was able to further fine-tune her skills as a media composer.
 After graduating spring of 2022, Ezinma was selected to participate in Sundance Film Institute’s highly competitive Composer’s Lab.

 Ezinma is an advocate for music education which is why she created Strings By Heart— a music-based, youth development program for children K-5 from underserved communities in NYC.
 At Strings By Heart, each child is equipped with a quality instrument, outstanding music instruction, community engagement activities, access to world renowned concerts, and performance opportunities.
 Ezinma yearns to increase diversity and access in classical spaces.

-Ezinma resides in Brooklyn, NY, and enjoys reading, kickboxing, running, and fashion.
+Ezinma resides in Los Angeles, California and enjoys reading, hiking, boxing, and playing tennis.